 State 2004-05 Budget.
 On July 31, 2004, Governor Schwarzenegger signed into law the 2004 Budget Act (the "2004-05 State Budget").
-The 2004-05 State Budget addressed an accumulated State deficit of \$22.1 billion and projected a general reserve of approximately \$678 million for Fiscal Year 2004-05 (of which approximately \$268 million was designated for Proposition 98 funding purposes and the remaining \$410 million was designated for non-Proposition 98 purposes).
-The 2004-05 State Budget included numerous one-time actions, including the application of proceeds of the economic recovery bonds authorized pursuant to the California Economic Recovery Bond Act which received California voter approval at the March 2, 2004 statewide primary election, and authorized the issuance of up to \$15 billion in State bonds to finance the negative General Fund reserve balance and other General Fund obligations undertaken prior to June 30, 2004.
+The 2004-05 State Budget addresses an accumulated State deficit of \$22.1 billion and projects a general reserve of approximately \$678 million for Fiscal Year 2004-05 (of which approximately \$268 million is designated for Proposition 98 funding purposes and the remaining \$410 million is designated for non-Proposition 98 purposes).
+The 2004-05 State Budget includes numerous one-time actions, including the application of proceeds of the economic recovery bonds authorized pursuant to the California Economic Recovery Bond Act which received California voter approval at the March 2, 2004 statewide primary election, and authorized the issuance of up to \$15 billion in State bonds to finance the negative General Fund reserve balance and other General Fund obligations undertaken prior to June 30, 2004.
 In May and June 2004, the State issued three series of economic recovery bonds, providing approximately \$11.254 billion of net proceeds to the State General Fund.
+The State expects to issue additional economic recovery bonds prior to June 30, 2005.

-The 2004-05 State Budget provided that the level of Proposition 98 appropriations be calculated at a level approximately \$2.0 billion less than otherwise required for Fiscal Year 2004-05.
-This created an additional \$2 billion maintenance factor that is required to be restored to the Proposition 98 budget in future years as per capita General Fund revenue growth exceeds per capita personal income growth.
+The 2004-05 State Budget provides that the level of Proposition 98 appropriations be calculated at a level approximately \$2.0 billion less than otherwise required for Fiscal Year 2004-05.
+This will create an additional \$2 billion maintenance factor that is required to be restored to the Proposition 98 budget in future years as per capita General Fund revenue growth exceeds per capita personal income growth.
 In addition, beginning in Fiscal Year 2006-07, \$150 million per year is to be provided to settle-up an estimated \$1.2 billion in various prior-year Proposition 98 obligations dating back to Fiscal Year 1995-96 and including Fiscal Years 2002-03 and 2003-04.

 Approximately \$58.9 billion of total funding is devoted to California's 983 school districts and 58 county offices of education, resulting in estimated total per-pupil expenditures from all sources of \$9,528 in Fiscal Year 2003-04 and \$9,811 in Fiscal Year 2004-05.
-Total 2004-05 Proposition 98 support for K-12 education of \$47.0 billion results in per pupil funding of \$7,007, which represents a slight decrease from the \$7,009 per pupil funding in Fiscal Year 2003-04 based on the Fiscal Year 2003-04 revised estimate (which includes the effects of \$259 million in one-expenditures that were not part of the 2003-04 State Budget Act; per pupil Proposition 98 funding was \$6,887 under the 2003-04 State Budget Act).
+Total 2004-05 Proposition 98 support for K-12 education of \$47.0 billion results in per pupil funding of \$7,007, a slight decrease from the \$7,009 per pupil funding in Fiscal Year 2003-04 based on the Fiscal Year 2003-04 revised estimate (which includes the effects of \$259 million in one-expenditures that were not part of the 2003-04 State Budget Act; per pupil Proposition 98 funding was \$6,887 under the 2003-04 State Budget Act).

-Major provisions of the 2004-05 State Budget relating to K-12 education funding included the following:
+Major provisions of the 2004-05 State Budget relating to K-12 education funding include the following: